disler/multi-agent-postgres-data-analytics/README.md

 ## 💻 Multi-Agent Postgres Data Analytics Tool 💻
 This is a multi-agent system that allows you to ask questions about your postgres database in natural language.

-The codebase is powered by GPT-4, AutoGen, Postgres, and Guidance.
+The codebase is powered by GPT-4, Assistance API, AutoGen, Postgres, and Guidance.

 It's the first of many multi-agent applications that utilize LLMs (large language models) to enable reasoning and decision making with reduced need for explicit rules or logic.

 ## 💻 Setup 💻
 - **Read the codebase first**.
 Remember, this is an experiment and learning tool.
 It's not meant to be a framework or library.
+- Run `git branch -a` to view all branches.
+Each branch is a video in the series.
+  - `git checkout <branch-name>` you want to view.
 - `poetry install`
 - `cp .env.sample .env`
 - Fill out `.env` with your postgres url and openai api key